computationalmystic/augur-group10/developer-instructions.md

 # Developer Instructions

+There is no difference in installing Augur for our fork versus the main Augur project.
+The instructions for installing and deploying the Augur project are as follows:

 ## Vagrant
 **The quickest way to get started working on Augur is by using [Vagrant](https://www.vagrantup.com/)** to spin up a virtual machine (VM) that comes with Augur already installed.
 We'll do all the work of setting up and installing dependencies, leaving you free to jump right into making something awesome.